 What’s installed underneath your roof is just as important as what is installed on top of it.
 The best quality materials can face significant challenges if your home, particularly your attic space, is not properly insulated and ventilated.
 Poor insulation and ventilation in an attic space can lead to:

-• Ice dams, which can damage your roof during the winter season.
+- Ice dams can damage your roof during the winter season.

-• Frosting and excess moisture, which can lead to rust and mold.
+- Frosting and excess moisture can lead to rust and mold.

 Improperly Installed or Bad Flashing